It is the supreme art of the teacher to awaken joy in creative expression and knowledge.

 Kindermusik, Piano, Guitar, Singing

-Deb founded Music4Kids in 1999.
-She and her husband had just moved to Grants Pass following her graduation from the University of Iowa in 1998 with a Master of Arts in Music Education and elementary teaching certification.
-In addition to teaching at Music4Kids, Deb worked as a substitute teacher in the local school districts for many years.
+Deb holds a Bachelor of Music degree from the University of Iowa - Stevens Point and a Master of Arts in Music Education plus Elementary Education certification from the University of Iowa.
+She and her husband moved to Grants Pass in 1998, and she founded Music4Kids in 1999.
+In addition to teaching and managing Music4Kids, Deb worked as a substitute teacher in the local school districts for 12 years.

-Deb and her husband Jim have three daughters and seven grandchildren and a very friendly black lab named Kobe.
-She enjoys gardening, walking with Kobe, visiting the Oregon coast, playing music, and connecting with family and friends.
+Deb and her husband Jim have three daughters and seven grandchildren.
+She enjoys spending time with Jim, gardening, walking, visiting the Oregon coast, playing music, and connecting with family and friends.

 Music has been a part of my life since before I was born.
 I live in a family of accomplished musicians, and my love of music was instilled from a very young age.
 I believe music is such an important and integral part of development.
 It helps with coordination, timing, patience, and even learning other skills like dance, sports, and new languages.
 I love to help cultivate a love and appreciation of music for all ages.